 Also be aware that in certain states, credit bureaus charge a fee to freeze or unfreeze your credit.
 Depending upon your situation, you may be asked to pay when implementing or lifting a freeze.
 Check the links below to understand costs in your state.

 One last tip: If you choose to implement any form of credit security with the various agencies, do not lose the PIN provided by the credit bureaus.
 The bureaus will require this PIN if you ever wish to lift a freeze to obtain new credit, and the process for reestablishing a lost PIN is intentionally onerous.
 Learn from our experience (some gained the hard way and some vicariously), to safeguard your credit bureau PINs, store them with your other important passwords, and prevent yourself a major headache down the line.

 As always, feel welcome to share this email with anyone who would find the information valuable.
-To contact your SYM team with specific questions or concerns, visit SYM online at www.SYM.com, or call 800-888-7968 to speak with an advisor.
+To contact your SYM team with specific questions or concerns or for help manging your personal investments, visit SYM online, or call 800-888-7968 to speak with an advisor.